JeuJeus/homepage/README.md

 ## Features:
 - Modern Design
 - Fully Responsive
-- One Page Layout
+- One-Page Layout
 - Animations on Scroll (Desktop only)
+- Fancy typing-animated headings (Desktop only)
-- works without JS (no slideshos, only still images & no animations on scroll)
+- works without JS (no slideshows, only still images & no animations on scroll)

 ## Built with:
 - Bootstrap 5